Employee Assistance Program (EAP)

 Note: Enter "USNH" as the company code.

-• Tip Sheet – For Caregivers
+August Tip Sheet - Tips for Caregivers

 SOLUTIONS is a newsletter for managers, supervisors and human resource staff eligible for APS Healthcare services.
 APS Healthcare services provide assistance and guidance to supervisors dealing with workplace performance issues.
 This newsletter is intended for general information purposes only and is not intended to replace the counsel or advice of a qualified health professional.
 Individuals should follow the policies and procedures laid out by their human resource management department concerning use of the EAP.